-Rule components and data elements depend on extensions for their behavior, but also just to be displayed in the Launch UI.
-If you delete the extension before you resolve dependencies, you'll no longer be able to view these orphaned resources in the UI.
-These orphaned resources will show in list views, but you'll receive a friendly error when you try to get to the detail view.
+Rule components and data elements depend on extensions for their behavior, but also just to be displayed in the Launch interface.
+If you delete the extension before you resolve dependencies, you'll no longer be able to view these orphaned resources.
+These orphaned resources appear in list views, but you'll receive an error when you try to open the detail view.

 For this reason, you should be very careful when deleting extensions and you should resolve dependencies before you delete them.